 Attempting to stop heroin cold-turkey can be uncomfortable at best, and dangerous at its most severe.
 The safest and most effective way to detox from heroin and recover from addiction is to enter a drug rehab program for medically-supervised detox.

-At The Bluffs treatment center, we offer full inpatient rehab programs for people seeking help for heroin and opioid abuse.
+At Vertava Health of Ohio treatment center, we offer full inpatient rehab programs for people seeking help for heroin and opioid abuse.
 For most people, this process will begin with detox under the care of our onsite medical professionals, followed by a structured treatment program.

-Treatment for drug and alcohol abuse at The Bluffs is personalized to meet each patient’s individual needs, and may include:
+Treatment for drug and alcohol abuse at Vertava Health of Ohio is personalized to meet each patient’s individual needs, and may include:

 - individual counseling